Flowers of Scotland

 Here’s my favourite Scottish plant – bog myrtle.

-Bog myrtle (right) is my favourite (and favorite) plant because, not only do the leaves, when crushed, give of a scent that, to me, simply, says ‘Oh good, I must be somewhere special in the Highlands’, but the scent also repels midges.
+Bog myrtle (below, right) is my favourite (and favorite) plant because, not only do the leaves, when crushed, give of a scent that, to me, simply, says ‘Oh good, I must be somewhere special in the Highlands’, but the scent also repels midges.
 Well, probably.
 This is the fully grown plant.

 As its name suggests, it likes wet areas and so is widespread in the Highlands.
 It loses its leaves for winter, then little catkins appear in spring to give a reddish tinge to its native boggy habitat.
 Bog myrtle is also called sweet gale and is getting a lot of attention at the moment from natural beauty product producers.

 There are good botanical sites at several parts of the north coast – with Scots primrose just one speciality.
 (That link takes you my picture of Scots primrose on the Natural Scotland page.)
 The limestone outcrops in the Assynt area (Inchnadamph), north of Ullapool, are also good.
 And where there are fine flowers, there is usually fine scenery too.
 Check out the beautiful scenery pictures page.
 Or follow this link if you want to know what flowers were used to dye tartan.